davidetorre92/AquaNet/README.md

 # Load the GraphML file
 g = Graph.Read_GraphML(file_path)

-# Print a summary of the graph
+# Print a summary of the food web
 print(g.summary())
 ```